arm-education/ai-portal-android-app-text-to-text/README.md

 This repository contains an Android starter application for running text-generation and text-embedding models as part of the Arm Learning Path **Run text-to-text models on Android**.

 The app is intended for learning how text-to-text models run on the device and is not a reference production application.
-It is provided under the [Arm Education End User License Agreement](LICENSE.md).

 The base app declares no Android permissions and does not send prompts or results off the device.